robertomil81mil/PayFleens/README.md

 # PayFleens
 PayFleens is an UCI Chess Engine which uses the alpha-beta framework.
 PayFleens started as a goal to learn C watching the BlueFeverSoft's YouTube video serie programing Vice ([Video Instructional Chess Engine](https://www.chessprogramming.org/Vice)) and for the moment it's using Vice as codebase for move generation.
 PayFleens is also greatly inspired by [Ethereal](https://github.com/AndyGrant/Ethereal) and [Stockfish](https://stockfishchess.org/).
-You can compile PayFleens using the make file inside of `src` file with gcc or g++.
+You can compile PayFleens using gcc or g++ with the makefile inside of the file ``src``.

 # UCI parameters